animate-object/5510/README.md

 ### ToDo

-- tile placement UX
-  - considering several models:
-    - tap based model: tap a tile or letter to enter placement mode.
-      - if a tile is tapped, tapping a letter from your hand will place it there
-      - if a letter is tapped, tapping a tile will place the letter there
-      - placing one letter limits your next placement to tiles in the same row or column
-      - the second placement limits you to the column or row crossing both placed letters
-      - could imagine visual indicators to help guide placement like borders/highlights/lowlights
-  - drag and drop
-    - this sounds nice but it's actually much more touch intensive than tapping... right?
-  - should there be a special keyboard based experience? maybe you can click and drag for direction and then type?
-    - or maybe on a keyboard you can navigae the cells with your keys and then shift ↓ or shift → to place
-    - or maybe simply typing starts down placement and shift+typing starts horizontal placement
 - visual feedback and animations
   - would be nice to animate each tile when you play a word
     - perhaps there could be animations or other visual indicators to show the scoring formula being applied?